producthunt/PHImageKit/README.md

 ## Options

-You can configure apperiance of `PHImageView`
+You can configure appearance of `PHImageView`

 - Show loading indicator - Disable by default
 ```swift